whaakman/azure-docs.nl-nl/articles/avere-vfxt/avere-vfxt-tuning.md

 [ xxx keep or not? \/ research this xxx ]

 > [!TIP]
-> The VDBench utility can be helfpul in generating I/O workloads to test a vFXT cluster.
+> The VDBench utility can be helpful in generating I/O workloads to test a vFXT cluster.
 Read [Measuring vFXT Performance](vdbench.md) to learn more.

 -->